 Q: How can I help?

 (1) Become a Co-op Member: If you’re not already a member, becoming a member shows your support for our local food system, local ownership and helps support our operations.
-It also gives you the ability to join board meetings and provides voting rights for big decisions (like our relocation to Beavers!) https://www.mountainavenuemarket.com/membership
+It also gives you the ability to join board meetings and provides voting rights for big decisions. https://www.mountainavenuemarket.com/membership

 Have a question that wasn’t answered above?